ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 #### Examples
 {: #ingress-load-balancer-backend-set-examples}

-Set the Ingress controller currently exposed by the VPC ALB load balancer
+Set the private and/or public backend for the VPC ALB load balancer that exposes the Ingress controller for a cluster

 ```sh
 ibmcloud ks ingress load-balancer backend set --cluster CLUSTER